 All refrigeration appliances require ventilation to ensure correct operation.
 This is crucial in the case of integrated appliances, where vents are required for this purpose.

-A minimum of 200cm2 of ventilation must be provided at both the top and the bottom of the cabinetry to allow correct airflow.
+A minimum of 200cm2 of ventilation must be provided at both the top and the bottom of the cabinetry to allow correct air flow.

-Refer to the installation instruction supplied with your appliance
+Always refer to the installation instruction supplied with your appliance

 Without the correct amount of ventilation, a cooling appliance cannot run or cool inside properly, longer running times will result and therefore higher energy costs will be incurred.
 Worse still, a lack of ventilation may lead to premature failures and of course appliance faults due to incorrect installation, including a lack of or insufficient ventilation, may not be covered by warranty.